Battle of Pratapgarh: Aftermath

 Khan's death dealt the Adilshah's rule a severe blow.
 A quarter of his territory, forts and a fifth of his army were captured or destroyed, while Shivaji doubled his territory, losing a tenth of his army only.

-After the successful elimination of Afzal Khan, Shivaji swiftly dispatched Netoji Palkar from Wai and followed suit shortly thereafter.
+After the successful elimination of Afzal Khan, Shivaji swiftly dispatched Netaji Palkar from Wai and followed suit shortly thereafter.
 His troops laid siege to the Chandan fort, although the outcome of this siege remains unclear.
 More Maratha deshmukhs of the Bijapur Sultanate defected to the Marathas.

 Expanding his dominion, Shivaji's troops collected tribute from various areas up to Kolhapur, consolidating Maratha control over these regions.
 A siege was laid on the Panhala Fort.
-Despite fierce resistance, the Marathas managed to scale the fort and capture it on November 28, 1659.
-Shivaji personally inspected the fort on December 2, 1659.
-Around the same period, before February 15, 1660, the Marathas also seized the Vishalgad fort.
+Despite fierce resistance, the Marathas managed to scale the fort and capture it on 28 November 1659.
+Shivaji personally inspected the fort on 2 December 1659.
+Around the same period, before 15 February 1660, the Marathas also seized the Vishalgad fort.
 The Adilshah dispatched General Rustum Zaman to counter Shivaji's advance.
-His force was intercepted by Shivaji near Kolhapur on December 28, 1659, routing his army in a decisive battle.
+His force was intercepted by Shivaji near Kolhapur on 28 December 1659, routing his army in a decisive battle.
 The spoils included 12 elephants and 2,000 horses, indicating the significant strength of both armies.

-Following this victory, Shivaji sent Netoji Palkar to raid deep into Adilshah territory while he personally oversaw the defences of Panhala.
-Netoji's cavalry conducted plundering raids as far as Dharwad and Gadag to the south, and Tikota to the east, near Bijapur.
+Following this victory, Shivaji sent Netaji Palkar to raid deep into Adilshah territory while he personally oversaw the defences of Panhala.
+Netaji's cavalry conducted plundering raids as far as Dharwad and Gadag to the south, and Tikota to the east, near Bijapur.
 Simultaneously, Maratha troops were dispatched to the Konkan region, meeting little resistance as they advanced southwards.
-By January 12, 1660, a detachment of Maratha troops reached Rajapur, followed by the capture of Kharepatan on January 15 and the small fort at Kudal around February 15.
+By 12 January 1660, a detachment of Maratha troops reached Rajapur, followed by the capture of Kharepatan on 15 January and the small fort at Kudal around 15 February.